High court to hear case about Andy Warhol art, Prince photo - NewsBreak

 High court to hear case about Andy Warhol art, Prince photo

-The Supreme Court agreed Monday to review a copyright dispute involving works of art by the artist Andy Warhol that were based on a photograph of the musician Prince .
+WASHINGTON (AP) — The Supreme Court agreed Monday to review a copyright dispute involving works of art by the artist Andy Warhol that were based on a photograph of the musician Prince.

 A lower court had at first said the artwork created before Warhol’s 1987 death was “fair use” of the photograph by Lynn Goldsmith because it had transformed the original work.
 But the New York-based 2nd U.S. Circuit Court of Appeals disagreed.
 The Supreme Court said it would review that ruling.
 The case will be argued sometime after the court begins its new term in October.